 If I am really engaging in reflexivity on this matter, I do admit that in my zeal to assist people in having an open mind about not only my husband, but other Turkish men, Middle Eastern men or Muslim men…I really (really) wanted to deny the stereotype as this was not my experience.
-And as a survivor of violence myself, I know the difference.
-It is for this reason, I suppose, that it means that much more to me that my husband and I speak of this matter openly.
-It is for this reason, I know, that I am grateful to my kaynana (Turkish for mother-in-law) who admonished her sons to “not be a macho, no matter what!
+I am grateful to my kaynana (Turkish for mother-in-law) who admonished her sons to “not be a macho, no matter what!
 And don’t hit women!”
 And this was deeply emblazoned in my husband’s psyche as a young boy back in the early 1960s!

 But, feet back on the ground, of course, in every stereotype, there is a grain of truth.
 And in the case of Middle Eastern men and/or Muslim men, there are many grains – maybe even a bushel of truths – about what some might call culturally-sanctioned violence.